Typography Handbook

 Visual hierarchy can be broken down into 5 different parts:

-2. Positioning: Positioning is another way to create visual hierarchy.
-Here, the title and author is above the rest of the text and centered, showing its importance.
+2. Positioning: The title and author sitting above the rest of the text and centered shows its importance.

 3. Typeface: Contrasting typefaces can create a distinction between different elements and achieve visual hierarchy.

-4. Color: Setting important text in a different color is a very easy way to create visual hierarchy.
-However, only do so sparingly as using color everywhere causes it to lose its distinction.
+4. Color: Setting important text in a different colour is a very easy way to create visual hierarchy.
+However, only do so sparingly as using colour everywhere causes it to lose its distinction.

 Gestalt principles, or gestalt laws, are rules of the organization of perceptual scenes.
 When we look at the world, we usually perceive complex scenes composed of many groups of objects on some background, with the objects themselves consisting of parts, which may be composed of smaller parts, etc. Scholarpedia